MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 > Each section has a _design checklist_ that presents architectural areas of concern along with design strategies localized to the technology scope.
 >
 > Also included are _recommendations_ on the technology capabilities that can help materialize those strategies.
-The recommendations don't represent an exhaustive list of all configurations available for App Service for Web Apps and their dependencies.
+The recommendations don't represent an exhaustive list of all configurations available for App Service for Web Apps and its dependencies.
 Instead, they list the key recommendations mapped to the design perspectives.
 Use the recommendations to build your proof-of-concept or optimize your existing environments.
 >
-> Foundational architecture that demonstrates the key recommendations: [Baseline highly available zone-redundant web application](/azure/architecture/web-apps/app-service/architectures/baseline-zone-redundant).
+> Foundational architecture that demonstrates the key recommendations: [App Service baseline architecture](/azure/architecture/web-apps/app-service/architectures/baseline-zone-redundant).

 ##### Technology scope

-This review primarily focuses on the interrelated decisions for these Azure resources.
+This review focuses on the interrelated decisions for the following Azure resources:

 - App Service plan
 - App Service for Web Apps